 While most companies are making essential digital investments, many of these investments are destined to become nothing more than the creation of new digital islands.

 However important these investments are to the ease and workflow of our organizations, and though they are a precursor to digital transformation, they are just the beginning of a very long journey.

 Before we get started, what do we mean by digital transformation?
 Think of it as the third phase in the modernization of your organization.

-The ultimate goal in a digital transformation is to build a nimble organization that uses technology and data seamlessly to delight customers and/or to create a competitive advantage.
+The ultimate goal of a digital transformation is to build a nimble organization that uses technology and data seamlessly to delight customers and/or to create a competitive advantage.
 To this end, the promise of sleek apps and shiny technologies can be distracting from the most important work.

 Digital transformation is heavy in foundational work and unsexy projects that pay dividends later.
 Not to mention, reorganization and change management can be a painful process.
-Many of the current systems and quick wins will ultimately need to be replaced before they can be integrated in your broader strategy.
+Many of the current systems and quick wins will ultimately need to be replaced before they can be integrated into your broader strategy.